Phillips Embraces Another New Role For Dukes

 That Phillips, a player who qualifies as a seasoned veteran and postseason heroine despite having three seasons of eligibility remaining, is willing to embrace a new position once again sets an example for the rest of the team.

 “I was actually in left most of the fall,” Phillips said.
-“But when Coach was coaching the right fielders I was listening.
-That’s how I learned that position, just paying attention even though they’re not directly talking to you in pracitce.
+“But when [LaPorte] was coaching the right fielders, I was listening.
+That’s how I learned that position — just paying attention even though they’re not directly talking to you in practice.
 You can learn every position.”

 Phillips, who hit .268 with three homers and 21 RBI in 2021, is just eager to get the season started, whether that means playing catcher, first or in the outfield.